Go to main contentsGo to main menu

 The City of Ely

 Ely was designated as to official county seat in 1887.
 But its mining boom came later than the other towns along U.S. 50.
 What started as a Pony Express post office and stagecoach station grew rapidly with the discovery of copper in 1903.
-As the Nevada Northern Railway steamed into town Ely continued to grow.
-While many railroads connected to the transcontinental railroad have long been removed, the railroad to Ely is preserved as a heritage railway also known as the Ghost Train of Old Ely.

 Share